Sexual economics: Domestic violence

-Some examples could be used to prove that the theory of the sex economy valid.
-In a violent relationship, women are more likely to receive violence compared to men.
-In a research study, the results showed that jealousy is the most often used explanation for domestic violence for women, but for men two emotions lead to violence.
+Some examples have been given by proponents of sexual economics theory which they allege support their claims.
+In a violent relationship, women are often more likely to be victimized.
+In one study, the results showed that jealousy is the most frequently used explanation for domestic violence for women, but for men two emotions lead to violence.
 The first one involves destructive thoughts (also refers to "critical inner voice") dominant like "She's trying to fool you" or "You are not man enough if you don't control her in mind and body."
-The other element contains a detrimental illusion (also refers to "fantasy bond"), it brings a sense that another person constituted a whole with you, and it is essential for your happiness.
+The other element contains a detrimental illusion (also refers to "fantasy bond"), it brings a sense that another person constituted a whole within the subject, and is essential for their happiness.

-Several advances in promoting equality between sexes have been made (such as abortion law modification in some areas), but most societies are still patriarchal societies.
+Several advances in promoting equality between sexes have been made (such as abortion law modification in some areas), but most agrarian or industrialized societies are still patriarchal societies.
 Men are thought of as stronger than women, especially physically.
 The expectation of being masculine and more powerful than women could be destructive for men by leading to violence.
-Therefore, a woman who has a violent partner would choose to offer sex to comfort and mostly distract them from abusing her.
+Therefore, proponents of this theory claim that a woman who has a violent partner might choose to offer sex to comfort and mostly distract them from abusing her.
 In this case, trading sex is considered as one useful way for women to escape emotional and physical abuse from men in a violent relationship.

 Adultery

 The punishment for adultery is different between different genders in some countries.
 In some cultures, adultery is considered a crime, and although punishments for adultery such as stoning are also applied to men, the vast majority of the victims are women.
 In some cultures, the wives' adultery can be a viable reason if the husband wants to divorce, however, husbands' adultery cannot justify divorce.
-This is the evidence for sex being considered a female resource.
-In this situation, sex is traded in exchange for getting married; therefore, if a wife has sex outside her husband, she's giving away what her husband sees as his.
+This is held up as evidence for sex being considered a female resource, although the copious number of cultures which lack clear evidence of a sexual "double standard" are generally either ignored or proclaimed (typically without supporting evidence) as actually containing said "double standard".
+David Barash, for instance, attempted to respond to Christopher Ryan's claims about sexual egalitarianism in hunter-gatherer societies by stating that the sexual double standard is a human universal, yet offered no documentation for this claim and did not engage with the past century of primary ethnographic sources which dispute it.

-In the Philippines, the law differentiates based on gender.
-A woman can be charged as a criminal of adultery if she has had sexual intercourse with someone other than her husband.
-However, a man can only be charged with crimes such as concubinage, either keeping his mistress at home, or co-habitating with her, or having sexual relationships under scandalous circumstances.
+Proponents of the sexual economic theory highlight countries such as the Philippines, where the law differentiates based on gender: a woman can be charged as a criminal of adultery if she has had sexual intercourse with someone other than her husband, but a man can only be charged with crimes such as concubinage, either keeping his mistress at home, or co-habitating with her, or having sexual relationships under scandalous circumstances.
+The existence of many alternative patterns in pre-state societies is generally not mentioned by proponents of the sexual economic theory.